Newton-Okounkov polyhedra for character varieties and configuration spaces: Introduction

+We construct the valuations $v_{\bold{i}, \Gamma}$ by building increasing filtrations of the coordinate ring $\C[\mathcal{X}(F_g, G)]$ by a lexicographically ordered free Abelian group in two steps, given in Sections \ref{step1} and \ref{step2}.
+These filtrations are shown to be ``strong'' filtrations (see Section \ref{background}), which are naturally associated to valuations by Proposition \ref{equivalenceprop}.

 In Section \ref{step1} we build a filtration inspired from one of the applications of character varieties to gauge theory.
-For a maximal compact $K \subset G$, BF theory on an appropriately chosen triangulated manifold $M$ is quantized by $L^2(\mathcal{X}(F_g, K)),$ which can be identified with the coordinate ring $\C[\mathcal{X}(F_g, G)]$, see \cite{Ba}.
-The states $L^2(\mathcal{X}(F_g, K))$ are spanned by the spin diagrams of $K$ (equivalently $G$), these are defined as follows.
+For a maximal compact subgroup $K \subset G$, so-called $BF$ theory on an appropriately triangulated manifold $M$ is quantized by combinatorial objects known as the spin diagrams of $K$ (equivalently $G$), see \cite{Baez}.

-\begin{definition} Let $\Gamma$ be an oriented graph, a spin diagram with topology $\Gamma$ is the following information.
+\begin{definition} Let $\Gamma$ be an oriented graph, a spin diagram with topology $\Gamma$ is the following information:

-\begin{enumerate} \item An assignment $\eta : E(\Gamma) \to \Delta,$ of dominant weights to the edges of $\Gamma.$\\ \item An assignment of $G-$linear maps $\rho$ to the vertices $v \in V(\Gamma)$ which intertwine the incoming representations $\bigotimes_{e \to v} V(\lambda(e))$ with the outgoing representations $\bigotimes_{v \to f} V(\lambda(f))$.\\ \end{enumerate}
+\begin{enumerate} \item An assignment $\lambda : E(\Gamma) \to \Delta,$ of dominant weights to the edges of $\Gamma.$\\ \item An assignment of $G-$linear maps $\rho$ to the vertices $v \in V(\Gamma)$ which intertwine the incoming representations $\bigotimes_{e \to v} V(\lambda(e))$ with the outgoing representations $\bigotimes_{v \to f} V(\lambda(f))$.\\ \end{enumerate}

 \end{definition}